thoughtspot/HubSpot-Email-Marketing-SpotApp/README.md

 **SnowFlake**
 - Use the DDL Scripts to create the tables and views in SnowFlake.
 (SnowFlakeTables Embrace v1.6.sql and SnowFlakeViews Embrace v1.6.sql)
-- Using the API calls detailed in the Cloud Data Warehouse section of this guide load the data into the tables using your ETL.
 - Load the dim_Date table from the CSV file provided

 **Extracting Hubspot Data**
 - Refer to the "Hubspot Data Extraction.pdf" for the Snowflake Table and the corresponding API Call and Data Items.
+- Using the API calls detailed in the HubSpot Data Extraction.pdf to load the data into the tables using your ETL.

 **ThoughtSpot**
 - Using Embrace connect to the Views specified in the Cloud Data Warehouse section of this guide.